Boundary-induced nucleation control: A theoretical perspective: Theory of single-cluster formation

 with the constant $C = g(\frac{1}{2}, \frac{1}{2})$.

-In Ref. \cite{paperZero} the time-dependence of $\rho(x=L/2,y=L/2,t)$, obtained from simulations, has been analysed in detail.
-Note again, that only those realisations contribute for which until time $t$ no nucleation process has occurred (\emph{cluster-free sub-ensemble}).
-For the interesting case $\avN = 1$ a sketch of the time-dependence is shown in \figref{\ref{fig:rho_form_schema}}.
-Its long-time limit agrees very well with the calculated value of $\rho^*$; see \eqaref{\ref{eq:num_sum}}.
-We denote this value, obtained for this special case of $\avN = 1$, by $\rho^*\lowt{form}$.
-This value is of major importance when analysing simulations with a different value of $L$.
+For the interesting parameter set expecting $\avN = 1$ a sketch of the time-dependence $\rho(x=L/2,y=L/2,t)$ is shown in \figref{\ref{fig:rho_form_schema}}.
+Note, that in simulations only those realizations (cells) contribute to the density calculation for which until time $t$ no nucleation process has occurred (\emph{cluster-free sub-ensemble}).
+The long-time limit of $ \rho(L/2,L/2)$ in the simulations agrees very well with the analytically calculated value of $\rho^*$; cf. \eqaref{\ref{eq:num_sum}}.
+We denote this value $\rho^*\lowt{form} = \rho^* = \rho(L/2,L/2) $, which is obtained for this special parameter combination with $\avN = 1$.
+This value is of major importance when analyzing simulations with a different value of $L$ and a fixed $D/F$.
 For smaller $L$, implying $\rho^* < \rho^*\lowt{form}$ cluster formation is strongly suppressed, i.e. $\avN < 1$.
 In contrast, in the opposite limit many clusters start to grow as soon as $\rho(x=L/2,y=L/2,t)$ approaches $\rho^*\lowt{form}$.
 Thus, the stationary regime is never reached because of preceding nucleation events.
-As a consequence $\rho^*\lowt{form}$ can be interpreted as the density where nucleation suddenly sets in.
-Since the nucleation rate scales with a high power of the density (depending on the size of the critical nucleus), this observation is not surprising.
+As a consequence $\rho^*\lowt{form}$ can be interpreted as the critical density where nucleation sets in.
+Since the nucleation rate scales with a high power of the density (depending on the size of the critical nucleus), this observation is in agreement with mean-field nucleation theory \cite[chap.
+2]{islands_mounds_atoms}.

-As a consequence of this interpretation it comes out quite natural that for $\avN = 1$ the nucleation process occurs close to the centre of the cell; see \figref{\ref{fig:exp_fig}}, since only for a small spatial regime one has $\rho(x=L/2,y=L/2,t) \approx \rho^*\lowt{form}$.
+As a consequence of this interpretation, it comes out that for $\avN = 1$ the nucleation process occurs close to the center of the cell; see \figref{\ref{fig:exp_fig}}, since only for a small spatial regime one has $\rho(x=L/2,y=L/2,t) \approx \rho^*\lowt{form}$.

-To obtain a density $\rho(x,y,t)$ from the simulation results we use the projection of the three-dimensional deposited particle distribution onto the surface plane $P(i_x,i_y)$.
+To obtain the density $\rho(x,y,t)$ from the simulation results the projection is used of the three-dimensional deposited particle distribution onto the surface plane $P(i_x,i_y)$.
 If the position $(i_x,i_y)$ is occupied by a deposited particle we choose $P(i_x,i_y) = 1 $, otherwise $P(i_x,i_y)=0$.
 The density $\rho (i_x,i_y)$ is then defined as the ensemble average of $P(i_x,i_y)$, i.e.